rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 file to 'database.yml' and be sure to fill in at least the "development" and "test" sections.

+If you are going to be running specs the user for the test database will need to be able to create databaseswhich can be done by running the following psql command:

+`ALTER USER your_user WITH CREATEDB;`

 ## Start Metasploit

 Now that you have a source checkout of Metasploit and you have all your